harver2001/RBAC-VRV-Security/README.md

 - Adding Users: Click on the designated "Add User" button to add a new user.
 - Editing Users: Locate the "Edit" button next to a user's record in the table and click it to modify details, including their role.
 - Deleting Users: Click the corresponding "Delete" button to permanently remove a user.
-- Role Management: When adding or editing a user, you can assign a specific role (e.g., "Admin" or "User").
+- Role Management: When adding or editing a user, you can assign a specific role.
 This helps to control the access and permissions for each user.
 - LocalStorage Utilization: The application leverages the browser's localStorage for user data persistence.
 This entails:
-    - Saving user data modifications (addition, editing, deletion) locally to your browser.
+    - Saving user and role data modifications (addition, editing, deletion) locally to your browser.
-    - Maintaining user data even upon page refreshes, as it's retrieved from localStorage upon subsequent loads.
+    - Maintaining user and role data even upon page refreshes, as it's retrieved from localStorage upon subsequent loads.